bainash10/Shrig-Assignment/README.md

 **Algorithm:**
 1. **Image Preprocessing**
-   - Convert RGB → Grayscale
+   - Convert RGB to Grayscale
    - Apply Gaussian Blur for noise reduction
    - Use Canny Edge Detection to detect edges